The Tick (2016 TV series)

-The Tick is an American streaming television series created for Amazon Prime Video by Ben Edlund, based on his comic book character of the same name.
+The Tick is an American television series created for Amazon Prime Video by Ben Edlund, based on his comic book character of the same name.
+It is the second live-action series based on the character on which Edlund worked, after the cancelled 2001 series that aired on Fox.

 Its pilot premiered on August 18, 2016.
 A "half-season", through to the sixth episode, was released on August 25, 2017, and another six episodes were released on February 23, 2018.
 On January 17, 2018, Amazon ordered a second season of ten episodes, which premiered on April 5, 2019.
 A month later, Edlund revealed on Twitter that Amazon Video declined to renew the series for a third season.

-In June 2019, Edlund said that he was unable to find a "new home" for the Tick, ending the series with two seasons.
+In June 2019, Edlund said that he was unable to find a "new home" for The Tick, ending the series with two seasons.

 Premise

-The Tick is a nigh invulnerable superhero in a blue tick suit who arrives in the city to help combat crime and uncover the mysterious figure behind the city's underworld.
-He befriends a nervous and mild-mannered young man named Arthur who becomes his sidekick.
+The Tick is a nigh-invulnerable superhero in a blue tick suit who arrives in the City to help battle crime and uncover the mysterious figure behind the City's underworld.
+He befriends a nervous and mild-mannered young man named Arthur, who becomes his sidekick.
 They come to realize that an apparently long-dead supervillain called "The Terror" may still be pulling the strings in the city's underworld.